 Who Is Lionel Messi?

 Luis Lionel Andres (“Leo”) Messi (b.
 June 24, 1987) is an Argentinian soccer player who plays forward for the FC Barcelona club and the Argentine national team.
 At the age of 13, Messi moved from Argentina to Spain after FC Barcelona agreed to pay for his medical treatments.
-There he became a star and led his club to championships.
+There he earned renown as one of the greatest players in history, helping his club win more than two dozen league titles and tournaments.
 In 2012, he set a record for most goals in a calendar year, and in 2016, he was named Europe's Ballon d'Or winner for the fifth time.

 Lionel Messi’s Net Worth